microchip-pic-avr-examples/pic16f13145-multiple-clb-configurations-mplab-mcc/README.md

     </picture>
 </a>

-# Getting Started With Multiple Configurations for the Configurable Logic Block (CLB) – Use Case for the PIC16F13145 Microcontroller With MCC Melody
+# Getting Started With Multiple Configurations for the Configurable Logic Block (CLB) – Use Case for the PIC16F13145 Microcontroller with MCC Melody

 The PIC16F13145 device family of microcontrollers is equipped with a Configurable Logic Block (CLB) peripheral.
 The CLB is a collection of logic elements that can be programmed to perform a wide variety of digital logic functions.
 The logic function may be completely combinatorial, sequential or a combination of the two, enabling users to incorporate hardware-based custom logic into their applications.
 This peripheral presents a unique way of modifying its control registers and setting up the logic elements.
 The CLB module consists of two sets of register interfaces: the standard Special Function Register (SFR) interface and a Configuration Interface.
 These SFRs allow user software the ability to enable/disable the module, program input bits into the CLB memory, select a clock source, read the outputs of each Basic Logic Element (BLE) and enable Peripheral Pin Select (PPS) outputs for specific BLE outputs.